Sammaye/MongoYii/readme.md

 #### Caching

-Currently there is no relationship caching on relation types of `many`.
+Currently there is no relationship caching on relation types of `many` due to the historical reason of returning an `EMongoCursor` for all relationships.
 You can add caching by setting `cache` to `true` in the relation properties like so:

 	function relations(){
 		return array(